quangd42/usage-tracker/README.md

 - [x] All keypresses are logged into unigrams, diagrams, trigrams and skipgrams.
       (Skipgrams in genkey's logic for now).
 - [x] View command to peak at the logged stats so far.
-- [x] Save command to output corpus json file in genkey format.
+- [x] Export command to output corpus json file in genkey format.
 - [x] Logging are saved into sessions.

 ## Development